-photo credits: Matt Wilkins
+Photo credits: Matt Wilkins

-Integrative Evolutionary and Behavioral Ecology: ecological & evolutionary connections between phenotypic variation and population-level patterns
+We examine ecological & evolutionary connections between phenotypic variation and their associated population-level patterns.

 Our group is fascinated by relationships among different scales of biological organization.
 Questions about individual variation (behavior, morphology, and genotype) and population patterns (social and genetic structure, reproductive isolation, phenotype divergence) are usually addressed in isolation from one another, but we are particularly interested in studying the direct relationship between these two scales of analysis.
 To make explicit links between process and pattern, we test theory-driven hypotheses related to both the function and proximate mechanisms that underlie various aspects of phenotype and combine experimental and comparative approaches to explore relationships between individual-level variation and larger-scale patterns within and among populations.
 Our current work is centered on experimental and genomic studies of closely related, yet phenotypically divergent populations of birds, with a primary focus on one of the most common and widely distributed species of bird, the barn swallow.